Qt1980/reading-notes/class-05.md

 When editing images be sure to consider its size, how to set the image (either in landscape or portrait) and how to properly crop it.

 Images can even be animated.
 I've copied an image from Giphy.com to show an example.
-This is also another example of an image being in the middle of a paragraph.
+This is also another example of image placement.
+Here the image is being used in the middle of a paragraph.
 ![Anitmated GIF](https://media4.giphy.com/media/l3vRfNA1p0rvhMSvS/giphy.gif).
 With HTML you can use images and CSS inline instead of created a separate page to style your HTML document.
 This is somewhat frowned upon as it can make your code appear messy and hard to follow.